Annual Town Assembly - Local Democracy

 Actually a lot more was discussed at the meeting but I am running out of room on this page.
 So, all things considered, I learnt a bit more - but mostly about how certain councillors treat the public like idiots.

-This webpage commenced in 2018 and was updated in 2023 and 2024.
+This webpage commenced in 2018 and was updated in 2023, 2024 and 2025.

 Back Top Home Groucho Marx: "There is only one way to find out if a man is honest - ask him.
-If he says 'yes' he's not honest."
+If he says 'Yes' he's not honest."